Who are we and why we collect personal data

 - Professional advisors, such as our lawyers or technology consultants, when they need it to give us advice

 - The Police, local authorities, Her Majesty’s Revenue and Customs, the courts and any other government authority, if they ask us to do so and if we are legally obliged to do so.

 When we collect information about you, we do so only to the extent that is reasonably necessary to serve our legitimate business purposes.

-If for any reason you believe the information we have about you is inaccurate, please contact us (see How to Contact Us section above).
+If, for any reason you believe the information we have about you is inaccurate, please contact us (see the How to contact us section above).

 International transfer of your information

-Whilst we are a UK based company, from time to time, we may organise recruitment for clients that are based internationally.
-Where you take part in an international project, the information we collect about you may be transferred to, stored and used by these clients at premises in other countries.
+We are a UK-based company, but from time to time we may organise recruitment for clients that are based abroad.
+When you take part in an international project, the information we collect about you may be transferred to, stored and used by clients at premises in other countries.

-Whilst we aim to ensure our international clients maintain your information with the highest regard of security, data protection laws do vary between countries.
+While we aim to ensure our international clients maintain your information with the highest regard for security, data protection laws do vary between countries.
 As a result, any transfer of information we make to these international clients will mean the information is available to their governing bodies and other authorities under their laws.

 Protection of your information

 Ardent Fieldwork has appropriate technical, administrative and physical measures in place to protect information, including, without limitation, personal data, received or collected by us.